 What is Chloride (Cl⁻)?

-Chloride is a negatively charged ion (anion) found mainly in extracellular fluid — the fluid outside the body’s cells.
-It helps maintain the movement and distribution of water throughout the body.
-Chloride also works closely with sodium to regulate blood pressure and circulation, and with bicarbonate to balance acidity levels in blood.
+Chloride is a negatively charged ion found mainly in the fluid outside body cells.
+Its primary role is to help regulate the movement of water between different body compartments.
+Chloride also works alongside sodium to maintain blood volume and pressure, and with bicarbonate to keep blood acidity within a healthy range.

 Where is Chloride Obtained and Regulated in the Body?